snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 # Syncing to another Machine

 Since Mac OSX and Linux both built onto Unix, the process is quite similar.
-Just replace `brew` with the package manager of your OS and you should be good to go.
+Just replace `brew` with your operating system's package manager and you should be good to go.
 You should have git access already configured on your second machine, because this won't be covered explicitly in this post.